All Episodes

 This isn't a business insider.

-Nearly three million New Yorkers are reporting having difficulty affording food, while a growing percentage of college-educated New Yorkers are also reporting higher levels of difficulty finding food.
+Nearly 3 million New Yorkers are reporting having difficulty affording food, while a growing percentage of college-educated New Yorkers are also reporting higher levels of difficulty finding food.

-This according to a new report from the food bank for New York City.
+It's according to a new report from the Food Bank for New York City.

 One in three expressed concerns they might need assistance finding food.